riedlma/SECOS/README.md

 python decompound_secos.py data/dutchCoW_trigram__candidates data/dutchCoW_trigram__WordCount 50 dutch_compounds 0 3 3 5 3 lower 0.01
 ```

+For more information about input and output read the example on applying SECOS to German.

 ## Training Candidates for New Language
 In order to train candidates for a new language, a distributional thesaurus (DT) is required.
 The DT is a file of 3 tab separated columns with two words and their similarity score.
 The file needs to be ordered by the first word and the similarity score in descending ordering.
 The DT is generated using JoBimText (www.jobimtext.org) using only neighboring words by using the Trigram holing operation.